ericwj/GoWindows/docs/install.md

   ```PowerShell
   PS> Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Management-PowerShell, Microsoft-Hyper-V-Services, Microsoft-Hyper-V
   ```
-  If that works with another Hyper-V installed, run the following to see if that produces a `.vhdx` file or an error.
+  If that works with another hypervisor installed, run the following to see if that produces a `.vhdx` file or an error.
   ```PowerShell
   New-Vhd Test.vhdx -Size 3MB -Fixed
   Mount-Vhd Test.vhdx